Robinhood expands trading restrictions to 50 stocks

 Powered by

-Robinhood did not immediately respond to an inquiry from Fox Business, but its website points users to a Thursday blog post for more context about the restrictions.
+Robinhood pointed Fox Business to a Friday blog post for more context about the restrictions.

 "As a brokerage firm, we have many financial requirements, including SEC net capital obligations and clearinghouse deposits," the post reads. "...
 These requirements exist to protect investors and the markets and we take our responsibilities to comply with them seriously, including through the measures we have taken today."